pohmelie/cuda_ftp/readme/readme.txt

 Plugin for CudaText.
-Allows to manage remote FTP files and directories.
+Allows to manage remote FTP/SFTP files and directories.
-Plugin shows FTP panel in side panel, with context menu.
+Plugin shows FTP panel in the side panel, with context menu.
-Context menu items:
+Context menu has commands:

 Empty list:
  - new server